 If you want to return your frames, please contact us.
 Please let us know what the problem is and whether you would like a new pair or a refund.
 We'll let you know how to return the frames which should be securely packaged up with frames, case and cloth.

 How do I change or cancel my order?

 Please contact us if you'd like to modify your order and we'll do our best to get things sorted how you'd like them.

 My new frames don't fit.
 Help!
 What should I do?

 Trot along to your local optician, some will help you out for free, and others only charge a minimal amount.
 Usually it just needs a quick tweak to exactly match your face, normally involving a bit of frame bending.
 Let us know if you have any issues.

 If the quick tweak doesn't solve the problem, or for any reason you don't absolutely love your new frames, you can return them to us within 30 days for a replacement, for a different pair or for a complete refund.
 See our returns policy for full details.

 Can I come and see the frames in person?

-We have offices with big, graffiti ducks painted on the walls and our full range of frames in the heart of Sydney's Bondi Junction.
+We have offices with big, graffiti ducks painted on the walls and our full range of frames in the heart of Sydney's Darlinghurst.
 We love nothing more than talking about frames, so if you'd like to try them on, please send us an email at firstname.lastname@example.org and we'll arrange a personal consultation with you.
 We normally take appointments between 10am-4pm on weekdays, but if this really doesn't suit, we'll work with you to find another time.